WRF Output

 • maximum 10 m wind speed

-• maximum helicity in 2 - 5 km layer
+• maximum helicity in the 2-5 km layer

 • maximum vertical velocity in updraft and downdraft below 400 mb

-• mean vertical velocity in 2 - 5 km layer
+• mean vertical velocity in the 2-5 km layer

-• maximum column graupel in a time window between history output times
+• maximum column graupel in a time window between WRF history/output times

-To activate this option, add the following namelist settings:
+To activate this option, add the following parameters to their specified namelist.input record:

 &time_control